Making the UK greener, one house at a time

 The Energy Price Guarantee was enforced in October 2022 to combat rising wholesale costs.
 The EPG reduces the cost of electricity and gas per KWh so that the typical UK household pays around £2,500 a year, on average.
 The scheme ran until April 2022.

 Excluding energy-related taxes and standing charges, the price of electricity and gas in the UK rose 21% and 31%, respectively, under the EPG.
-Before the EPG, the price of electricity and gas had risen 62% and 79%, compared to the first half of 2021.
+Before the EPG, the price of electricity and gas had increased by 62% and 79% compared to the first half of 2021.

 Dataset